Interesting Geological Wonder Close to Modena and Maranello

 Car parking is available at the entrance of the “Riserva Naturale regionale delle Salse Di Nirano” (Salse di Nirano Regional Nature Reserve) and with just a few minutes’ walk from there, you will reach the volcanos area.
 But if you don’t want to walk, you can reach the main entrance by car.
 This is actually one of the reasons why you want to make a quick visit while in Modena or Maranello, especially if travelling with children.

 The Salse di Nirano is one of the best things you can do with children in Modena.
+If you are travelling to Italy with kids, you should definitely consider visiting the Salse di Nirano in Fiorano Modenese.

 There are no guardians or watchmen but sometimes you can find a man called the “Fagiolo” (Bean) by the locals who takes care of the Natural Park on his own free will.